 1. Set up a desk space

-This might seem obvious, but working from your couch won’t cut it if you actually want to be productive.
-You’ll need an actual desk set up that you can go sit at (or stand at) each morning to be productive throughout your day.
+This might seem obvious, but working from your living room couch won’t cut it if you actually want to be productive.
+You’ll need an actual desk set up that you can go sit at (or stand at) each morning to stay productive throughout your day.
 It’ll make you feel less distracted and I promise it will make you get more done!

-Taking just a short walk around the block can do wonders to your energy and your mood while working from home.
+Don’t forget to utilize your break time when working from home.
+Taking just a short walk around the block can do wonders to for your energy and your mood while working from home.
 Being cooped up inside without co-workers to distract you all day can get a little lonely and isolating.
 Taking a quick walk and potentially seeing other humans can clear your head and can make you feel like a new person.

 3. Schedule out your day